evillan0315/text-to-speech/README.md

         ```
     -   **Response:** A `.wav` audio file (binary stream).

+### AI Code Planner Endpoints
+-   `POST /api/plan`: Generates a new code modification plan based on an LLM input prompt and project context (requires authentication).
+    -   **Description:** Sends a user prompt, project context (root, scan paths, instructions), and expected output format to the backend to generate a detailed plan of file changes.
+    -   **Request Body (JSON):** (Example, actual structure is more detailed)
+        ```json
+        {
+          "userPrompt": "Refactor the authentication logic to use a new service.", "projectRoot": "/path/to/project",
+          "scanPaths": ["src/api", "src/stores"],
+          "additionalInstructions": "Focus on clean architecture.",
+          "expectedOutputFormat": "JSON",
+          "requestType": "LLM_GENERATION"
+        }
+        ```
+    -   **Response:** A JSON object containing the `planId` and the generated `plan` details.
+-   `GET /api/plan/:planId`: Fetches the details of a specific AI-generated plan (requires authentication).
+    -   **Description:** Retrieves a previously generated plan by its ID.
+    -   **Response:** A JSON object containing the `plan` details.
+-   `POST /api/plan/apply`: Applies a specified AI-generated plan to the local filesystem (requires authentication).
+    -   **Description:** Executes the file modification instructions from a given plan (identified by `planId`) against the local project files.
+    -   **Request Body (JSON):**
+        ```json
+        {
+          "planId": "unique-plan-id",
+          "projectRoot": "/path/to/project" // Optional, falls back to server-side configured root }
+        ```
+    -   **Response:** A JSON object indicating success or failure, with details of the application process.

 ## Customization

 -   **Theme:** The Material UI theme can be customized in `src/theme/index.ts`.
 -   **Tailwind CSS:** Modify `tailwind.config.js` for custom classes and design system adaptations.
 -   **Voice Names:** The `voiceName` values in the speaker configurations depend on the available voices in your Google Gemini TTS setup.
 Refer to Google's documentation or your backend implementation for valid voice names.
+-   **AI Planner Defaults:** The default AI instructions (system prompt) and expected output JSON schema for the AI Planner can be found and customized in `src/components/planner/constants/instructions.ts`.
+These values are loaded into the `plannerStore` on initialization.

 ## Contributing